santina/team_Undecided/src/5_weighted_corr_net_&_diff_analysis/differential_coexpression_analysis_demonstration.md

     ## Using gene_pair as id variables

 ![](differential_coexpression_analysis_demonstration_files/figure-markdown_github/insigificant%20permutation%20distributions-2.png)
+At this point, we have more than enough information to move onto the next stage in our pipeline, [network visualization](https://github.com/STAT540-UBC/team_Undecided/tree/master/src/6_network_visualization), which starts by processing the gene pair lists produced in this step (in the non-toy example, there were three, corresponding to control vs high, control vs low, and high vs low) into something usable for Cytoscape.
+We'll return to this code to plot specific gene pairs, once Cytoscape has told us which gene pairs are the most interesting to look at!

 ### Coexpressions between the two groups

-Another cool plot we have is the expression correlation plots!
+Now that we know which genes to look at, another cool plot we have is the expression correlation plots!
 We can visualize the differences between the two groups by plotting 2 different lines :D

 Let's try plotting the expression correlations between genes that had significant differential coexpression. (same gene pairs from before)